nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

-And the console display should be like this :
+And the console display should be like this:

 ![](drools/lesson4_fig9.png)

-How a rule-group works ?
+### How a rule-group works ?

 A rule flow group works like a separate group of rules.
 Those who are setting the focus when the rule step is called with the same node id as the ruleflow-group.
 When no more rules can be fired, the process can continue to the next node.

-We can go further
+We can go further.

-## starting a ruleflow from a rule
+## Starting a ruleflow from a rule

 Let us write the following rule :